Local Government (Ireland) Act 1898: Proposed changes 1888–1892

-The first proposals for elected County Councils in Ireland were made by the Radical-Liberal Minister Joseph Chamberlain to Prime Minister Gladstone in 1885.
+The first proposals for elected county councils in Ireland were made by the Radical-Liberal Minister Joseph Chamberlain to Prime Minister William Ewart Gladstone in 1885.
 The electorate had been enlarged by the recent Representation of the People Act 1884.
-However, Gladstone and Parnell preferred to legislate for Irish Home Rule first but failed to enact the 1886 Home Rule Bill.
+Gladstone and Charles Stewart Parnell, leader of the Irish National League, preferred to legislate for Irish Home Rule.
+However, the First Home Rule Bill was defeated in the House of Commons in 1886.
 Chamberlain, briefly the President of the Local Government Board in 1886, then left the Liberals to form the Liberal Unionist Party and brought the proposal to his new Conservative allies, who won the 1886 United Kingdom general election shortly afterwards.

 In 1888 Chamberlain again called for democratically elected county councils in Ireland, as a part of a crash programme of state-funded public works, in his book A Unionist Policy for Ireland.

 Directly elected county councils were introduced to England and Wales by the Local Government Act 1888 and to Scotland by the Local Government (Scotland) Act 1889.
 Attempts to bring about similar reforms in Ireland were delayed because of the civil unrest caused by the Plan of Campaign.
 The government argued that before they could bring in administrative reforms, law and order should be restored.
-Accordingly, the Chief Secretary, Arthur Balfour, introduced coercion acts to end the "agrarian outrages".
+Accordingly, Arthur Balfour, the Chief Secretary for Ireland, introduced coercion acts to end the "agrarian outrages".
 Unionists, increasingly losing seats to members of the Irish National League at elections of guardians, also sought to delay implementation.

-Balfour finally announced on 10 August 1891 that local government legislation would be introduced in the next parliamentary session.
+Balfour announced on 10 August 1891 that local government legislation would be introduced in the next parliamentary session.
 The announcement was met with protests from Unionists and landlords who predicted that the new authorities would be disloyal and would monopolise their power to drive them out of the country.
 Balfour, despite the opposition, made it clear that he intended to proceed.
 With the Irish Parliamentary Party split into "Parnellite" and "anti-Parnellite" factions, he was encouraged to believe that the bill could be used to destroy the demand for Home Rule and further splinter the Nationalist movement.

-When the bill was introduced to parliament early in 1892, it was clear that the Unionists had successfully watered down many of its provisions by securing safeguards on their hold on local government.
+When the bill was introduced to Parliament early in 1892, it was clear that the Unionists had successfully watered down many of its provisions by securing safeguards on their hold on local government.
 The provisions of the proposed legislation were: